 Transportation Field Services:

-For more information, visit our Seasonal Loose Leaf Collection Information page.
+For more information on leaf collection, visit our Seasonal Loose Leaf Collection Information page.

 The City of Raleigh follows a priority system for treating and plowing roads and bridges in the Capital City when a winter storm hits.
-Crews are ready to keep streets clear as the first major winter storm of the year bears down on Raleigh.
+Crews are ready to keep streets clear as the first winter storm of the year threatens Raleigh.

 Some of Raleigh’s roads are maintained by the North Carolina Department of Transportation (NCDOT), which has yellow trucks.
 But the vast majority fall under the care of the City’s Transportation Department, which operates white trucks.
 There are 1,087 miles of City-maintained streets in Raleigh.
 Additionally, City crews provide snow removal on some NCDOT-owned streets that are generally inside the Beltline, including Glenwood Avenue, Wade Avenue, New Bern Avenue, Capital Boulevard, Western Boulevard and South Saunders Street.